Glyoxylate oxidase

-The 3 substrates of this enzyme are glyoxylate, H_{2}O, and O_{2}, whereas its two products are oxalate and H_{2}O_{2}.
+The three substrates of this enzyme are glyoxylic acid, water, and oxygen.
+Its products are oxalic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is glyoxylate:oxygen oxidoreductase.
 This enzyme participates in glyoxylate and dicarboxylate metabolism.